samuelhbne/vpn-launchpad/README.md

  - Run zesty64-delete.sh to destroy existing VPN server instance if any
  - Run zesty64-create.sh to create a new VPN server with the updated L2TP login credential.

-Here's what the sevpn.env looks like
+Here's what docker-sevpn/sevpn.env looks like
 ```
 $ cat docker-sevpn/sevpn.env
 PSK=YOUR-SHARED-SECRET